sansinghsanjay/predicting_board_games_reviews/README.md

 # Predicting Board Games Reviews

 ## Introduction
-Its a simple Machine Learning project using Linear Regression to find the "average_rating" for a given data set.
+Its a simple Machine Learning project using Linear Regression to find the "average_rating" for a given board game.

 ## Data Set
 1. Rows: 83000